-Apple Boats: Apple Sink or Float Experiment
+Simple Apple Sink or Float Experiment (Free Printable)

 Apple Float or Sink Experiment

-This simple apple sink or float experiment is perfect for the fall season and so easy to do.
+Whether youโ€™re doing a fall science lesson, a quick homeschool activity, or just looking for an easy experiment to keep curious minds busy, this apple experiment is sure to be a hit.
 We crafted different apple boats and had a lot of fun trying to keep the boats afloat in the water.

 How to Make Apple Boats